 The Common Tasks Bar is located on the left side of the main window.
 It is intended for easy access to the program's wizards.

-The bar contains several tabs named Wiping Tools and News and Documentation.
-Each of these contains a separate button bar which can be folded by clicking it.
+The bar contains several tabs.
+Each tab includes a separate button bar which can be folded by clicking it.